ElliotGarbus/Enzo-Editor-and-Librarian/README.md

 Requirements:
 * Meris Enzo
 * Windows Computer (or ability to run a Windows apps on a Mac)
-* MIDI connection to the Enzo (Like the Meris I/O or equivalent) Must have midi IN and Out.
+* MIDI connection to the Enzo (Like the Meris MIDI I/O box or equivalent).
+Must have MIDI IN and Out.
 * USB to midi adaptor, like the Roland UM-ONE
 * Note: It looks the DisasterArea qCONNECT should work, but I have not tested it.